AliceO2Group/AliceO2/Detectors/MUON/MCH/Raw/ElecMap/README.md

 <!-- doxy
-\page refMUONMCHRawElecMap MCH Raw ElecMap
+\page refMUONMCHRawElecMap MCH Raw Electronic Mapping /doxy -->
-/doxy -->

-# MCH Electronic Mapping
+# MCH Raw Electronic Mapping

 The electronic mapping offers a few methods to convert electronic-oriented identifiers (that are found in the raw data) into detector-oriented identifiers.